kowainik/relude/README.md

 * `bimap` takes two functions and applies them to the first and second parts respectively.

 `trace`, `traceM`, `traceShow`, etc. are available by default.
-However, GHC will warn you if you accidentally leave them in code.
+However, GHC will warn you if you accidentally leave them in the code.
 Same goes for the `undefined` function.

-We also have `data Undefined = Undefined` (which also comes with the warning).
+We have `data Undefined = Undefined` as well (which also comes with the warning).

-`relude` reexports `Exception` type from the `base` package and introduces the `bug` function as an alternative to `error`.
+`relude` reexports the `Exception` type from the `base` package and introduces the `bug` function as an alternative to `error`.
 There is also a very convenient `Exc` pattern-synonym to handle exceptions of different types.